-And with that, I was able to get this to work.
+And with that 1 hour of my life, I was able to get this to work.
 Note that pings do NOT work.
 It should do nothing if you ping.
 If you are getting destination not found, then something is wrong.
 Pings simply reach a dead end.
 Now to incorporate this with the air quality sensor.
+Wew.